Market Outlook

 Total Portfolio Positioning and Key Implication for Market

-Financial markets remain volatile with an increasing probability of an economic downturn.
-Central banks may retain restrictive monetary policy even as inflation is moderating or loosen policy in response to an economic downturn.
+Financial markets remain volatile with an abating risk of economic downturn.
+Central banks may retain restrictive monetary policy even as inflation is moderating or rapidly loosen policy in response to an economic downturn.
 In either scenario equities would be seen to underperform.
 Against this backdrop, CCIAM continue to advocate for a more defensive positioning.

 Screen_Shot_2022-07-28_at_7.55.36_pm.png